 About one-third of Matthew and Mark, one-fourth of Luke and one-half of John Focus on the last hours of Jesus.
 The first three Gospels are called synoptic, offering a comparison with each other.
 All the Gospels have a literary relation to one another.
 John is written more different than the first three Gospels.
 Some argue the Gospels contradict each other, but taking into account of the personalities of the writers, their styles and who their audience is, the harmony comes forth.
 Over half the words in all the Gospels are the words of Christ.

 There is much debate (to get it right) about when the Gospels were written and for that matter the New Testament.
 Except for the books by John, it is assumed the New Testament was written before AD 70 when the temple was destroyed in Jerusalem.
 Scholarly scrutiny for scripture to be part of the canon of the New Testament include whether the writers had a direct association or eyewitness accounts with Jesus, it produced during His era, how widely used (at first orally) it was in the early church and if it conforms to the rules of faith.
 It is suggested the book of Matthew was written after the book of Mark.
 My guess is Matthew was placed first in this second part of the Bible to bridge the two eras together (O.T. and N.T), to show Jesus came as the fulfillment for the Jewish saving Messiah.
-Four hundred years have passed during the intertestamental period or what is known as the second temple period.
+It has been four hundred years of silence since the book of Malachi, a time known as the intertestamental or second temple period.

 Jesus’s story is the hope of the universe which rests on his shoulders, a first-century Middle Eastern man, conceived by a teenage virgin, born in an obscure town, who hung out with the nonreligious and for the most part, was unimpressive to others until He spoke.
 Jesus’s adult life is spent with no predictable place to lay His head, and He died by crucifixion between two thugs on top of a trash heap.
 Basically, He would be what we call homeless.
 These details about Jesus’ life don’t exactly scream “the hope of the universe” or “savior of the world” when He started out his three-year ministry at thirty years old.
 In Matthew 24:21-29, Jesus predicts His second coming after his resurrection.